-She has previously volunteered as a trustee of Age UK and a board member of the Leeds based Thackray Medical Museum.
+She has previously volunteered as a Trustee of Age UK and a board member of the Leeds-based Thackray Medical Museum.
 She has degrees from the universities of Birmingham and Reading, an MBA from Cranfield University and is a member of the Chartered Institute of Marketing.

 Iain McAndrew, Trustee

-Iain is in his first term, having joined the Board in April 2019.
+Iain is in his second term, having joined the Board in April 2019.
 He is currently Director of Development and Communications at Children’s Hospices Across Scotland (CHAS).
 Experienced in implementing strategic business change, he led the development and introduction of the CHAS brand identity, which delivered year one substantial income growth and brand awareness.